a2geek/bosh-lxd-cpi-release/README.md

 This is a [BOSH CPI](https://bosh.io/) implementation to support [LXD](https://linuxcontainers.org/lxd/introduction/).

-Please note that Go is new so the code is ugly.
+Please note that Go is new to me so the code is ugly.
 Working on making it functional before beautiful. ;-)

 ## Requirements